Mercado Pago Review

 To operator accountLocal LATAM only (BRL, ARS, MXN, CLP, COP, PEN, UYU)

-Settlement optionsPix deposits and Pix payouts are instant — 24/7, settles in seconds, lands in your Mercado Pago balance immediately and you can pull it to your operator bank account same-day.
+Settlement optionsPix deposits and Pix payouts are instant: 24/7, settles in seconds, lands in your Mercado Pago balance immediately and you can pull it to your operator bank account same-day.
 Credit card deposits credit instantly in the dashboard but the actual money settles to your account on the schedule you chose: D+0 (same-day at 4.99%), D+14 (intermediate), or D+30 (cheapest at 3.99%).
 Refunds take up to 14 days, which is slower than Nuvei or Worldpay's 3-5 days.
 Withdrawals to players via Pix are instant in Brazil.
 Outside Brazil, payouts to bank accounts run 1-3 business days.
 For an Argentine operator running cards plus wallet, expect Tuesday's deposits in your account by Wednesday afternoon.
-The split between instant Pix and slower card settlement matters operationally — your Brazilian cash flow is essentially real-time while your Argentine card flow has a working-capital lag.
+The split between instant Pix and slower card settlement matters operationally, since your Brazilian cash flow is essentially real-time while your Argentine card flow has a working-capital lag.
 Plan treasury around that.
 Updated Q2 2026.

 Integration & Tech